Human Services - School of Liberal Arts

 If you are energized by helping people, the human services program may be for you!
 Human services workers enjoy working with people; they are energetic and compassionate; they care about social justice; they support diversity; and they want to make a difference in the lives of others and their communities.

-SFCC Human Services graduates have completed their internships and/or found jobs at behavioral health and human services agencies such as: substance abuse treatment agencies; medical facilities; youth and senior centers; public school mentoring programs; employment and vocational rehabilitation agencies; trauma treatment centers; financial assistance agencies; hospices, immigration assistance programs; Head Start; homeless shelters; Planned Parenthood and disability and disaster assistance organizations.
+SFCC Human Services graduates have completed their internships and/or found jobs at behavioral health and human services agencies such as medical facilities; youth and senior centers; public school mentoring programs; employment and vocational rehabilitation agencies; trauma treatment centers; financial assistance agencies; hospices, immigration assistance programs; Head Start; homeless shelters; Planned Parenthood and disability and disaster assistance organizations.

 Dr. Maria Santa-Maria, LPCC